 Under the above mentioned Hawaiʻi Administrative Rules, prospective and renewing hoisting machine operators are required to submit an application for certification (found online at the DLIR website), a current digital photograph of their head and shoulders, and pay the requisite fee of one hundred dollars ($100) per year of desired State certification (up to five years).
 New applicants must also supply a one-time, non-refundable application fee of fifty dollars ($50).
 Replacement or reissued cards are supplied to current operators without cost.

 Currently, HMOAB operates with a five-member advisory board, made up of representatives from organized labor and construction management firms, and are appointed by the Governor for four-year, staggered terms.
-The Board meets in open session (excepting December) in the DLIR conference room on the third Wednesday of each month at 1:30 p.m in room 114.
+The Board meets in open session (excepting December) in the DLIR conference room on the third Wednesday every other month at 1:30 p.m in room 114.
 Administrative and financial business for the agency is completed by an Executive Assistant, who serves at the direction of the Board.